oudeismetis/oudeis/content/blog/2020/new-keyboard.md

 Obviously I needed to bring my Vim keycaps along with me.

-It doesn't look fancy, but for coding and gaming it's a big improvement...over...a...gaming keyboard(?)
+It doesn't look fancy, but for coding and gaming it's a big improvement. . .over. . .a. . .gaming keyboard(?)

 ![Everything put together](/img/2020/keyboard/finished_keyboard.jpeg)